tunni-chiang/reminiscence/f_about_us.md

 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Truman</h3>
 		<p>Our organizer.
-Document our findings, issues, and ideas to check if team complete the iterations.</p>
+Document our findings, issues, and ideas to check if the team completes the iterations.</p>
 	</div>
 </div>